cobanov/easy-web-summarizer/README.md

 To contribute to the development of this script, clone the repository, make your changes, and submit a pull request.
 We welcome contributions that improve the script's functionality or extend its capabilities.

-- [ ] Summarizer youtube
+- [ ] Summarize youtube videos
 - [x] Dockerize project
 - [ ] Serve on web

 ## License

 This script is released under the MIT License.
-See the LICENSE file in the repository for full details.
+See the [LICENSE](./LICENSE) file in the repository for full details.